naofireblade/homebridge-weather-plus/README.md

 - "ca" to report wind speeds in km/h instead of m/s
 - "uk" to report visibility in miles and wind speeds in km/h instead of m/s

-The **interval** parameter sets the update interval in minutes.
+The **interval** parameter is *optional* and sets the update interval in minutes.
 The default is 4 minutes because the rate for free API keys is limited.

 The **displayName** parameter is *optional* and sets the accessory's name.
 The default is "Now".
 If the **forecast** parameter is present, then the names of the forecasts are prefixed with the **displayName** parameter.